szemate/szemate.github.io/mira.md

 The terms we were talking about: software, hardware, source code, function, variable, database, file, CPU, memory, terminal, script, algorithm, operating system, client, server, front-end, back-end, internet, world wide web, IP address

-#### Homework for 8 May

-Install a few applications:

-- [Python 3](https://www.python.org/downloads/) for running the Python programs we're going to write.
-Make sure to download the 3.x version.
-- [PyCharm](https://www.jetbrains.com/pycharm/) is a programmers' text editor for writing Python code.
-Download the free Community version instead of the trial version.
-- [Git](https://git-scm.com/downloads) is a version control system to save and share your work easily.
-- [GitAhead](http://gitahead.scitools.com/) is a graphical user interface for Git that is easy to learn.
-Download the free for non-commercial version instead of the trial version.

-If you're using Linux, Python and Git are probably already installed.
-You still need to download PyCharm and GitAhead.

 ---